 Andrew O’Brien KC (leading J O’Brien) represented the sixth defendant, instructed by Gadens.

-Salwa Marsh (Led by K O’Gorman SC and with R Strong) represented the plaintiff, instructed by Ashurst Australia.
+Salwa Marsh (led by K O’Gorman SC and with R Strong) represented the plaintiff, instructed by Ashurst Australia.

 The judgment can be read by clicking here